Some Friendly: Contemporary reviews

 Upon its release, Some Friendly was met with mixed reviews from music critics, a number of whom highlighted the band's influences rather than the contemporary nature of their sound.
 Collins' keyboard parts were lauded, but Burgess' vocals received negative comments.

-Wiederhorn said that unlike The Stone Roses, The Charlatans have their "feet firmly planet on the ground".
+Wiederhorn said that unlike the Stone Roses, the Charlatans have their "feet firmly planted on the ground".
 He called the album "lush and warm, teeming with spinning rhythms and soothing melodies".
 R.S.
 Murthi of New Straits Times said the songs are "palatable but scarcely poignant" while the lyrics "border on the ".
 Entertainment Weekly writer Elysa Gardner said the band successfully "capture the moodiness of a lot of late-'60s rock and, on their better cuts ... the shimmering buoyancy of that era’s pop".

 In his review for Select, journalist Andrew Harrison called the album "doggedly authentic, if inconsistent".
 He highlighted "109 Pt.2" as an example of the band's "infatuation with a shagged-out rock past that's been done over several times too many already".
 Elizabeth Wurtzel of New York said the album is "like falling into a time warp", singling out the use of the organ and wah-wah guitar effects as "so quintessentially sixties that it resembles music from the soundtrack of a very dated movie".
 Despite this, she found it added to the band's charm because they appeared "so unpretentious".

-The staff at Q said that the band were being weighed down by allusions to the work of The Stone Roses, but chose "Polar Bear" and "Sproston Green" as the album's "twin peaks" that showed that the band "posses enough wit, style and personality to transcend mere nostalgia and produce something vigorous and exciting".
-Terry Staunton of NME countered, saying that any influence that The Stone Roses had is non-existent on Some Friendly.
+The staff at Q said that the band were being weighed down by allusions to the work of the Stone Roses, but chose "Polar Bear" and "Sproston Green" as the album's "twin peaks" that showed that the band "posses enough wit, style and personality to transcend mere nostalgia and produce something vigorous and exciting".
+Terry Staunton of NME countered, saying that any influence that the Stone Roses had is non-existent on Some Friendly.
 The Sounds staff agreed, adding it "buried any preconceptions about the band being also-rans on the Manchester playing field".
 They praised every song for being a "positive gem", concluding by calling the album one of the "finest and most challenging records of the past two years".